desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 the Parental Agent MUST abort the procedure.

+This document is focused on describing the process of DNSSEC bootstrapping and does not fully address the question on how the above process is best triggered.
-In addition to triggering this procedure whenever the Child's NS records are updated, the Parental Agent MAY also trigger the procedure at any other time deemed appropriate by local policy.
+In addition to triggering it whenever the Child's NS records are updated, the Parental Agent MAY also trigger the procedure at any other time deemed appropriate by local policy.

+[ Idea: After publishing new Signaling Records for a Child that is not yet securely delegated, the Child DNS Operator SHOULD send an [@!RFC1996] notification (NOTIFY) of type CDS and/or CDNSKEY to the host given by the parent's SOA MNAME, prefixed with `_boot`.
+The Parent SHOULD listen for such notifications and trigger the above process upon receiving one. ]

 #### Example